Mumtaz, can: Hockey Women’s Junior World Cup brings a daring Indian youngster to spotlight

 India’s campaign at the World Cup began with an opening encounter against Wales.
 It was in the third quarter that Salima Tete, India’s captain, intercepted a pass in midfield.
 Mumtaz’s dash on the right flank caught her eye.
 On the rain-soaked blue turf in Potchefstroom, Tete scooped the ball forward.

 The ball bounced towards Mumtaz, who cut inside and softened her hold on the hockey stick to keep the ball under control.
-That first touch was flawless, deflecting the ball away from Louise Loughlin, her defender.
+That first touch was flawless, deflecting the ball away from Louise Loughlin, the defender.
 She then clipped it over the goalie.
 It was Mumtaz’s first goal of the World Cup.
 It’s how she announced her presence in South Africa.

 “She always had a kind of junoon, one that doesn’t stop,” recalled Neelam.
 “She is so daring.
 Ghus ke khelti hai woh.
 She doesn’t worry about getting hurt physically.
 The constant pressure of playing like that is what is helping her now.
 As a result, she is the player in the team who is most likely going to put the pressure on the opposition.”